lsblakk/pystar/docs/webapp.rst

-Load the page "http://localhost:8000/polls/" into your Web browser again, and you should see a bulleted-list containing the "What's up" poll from Tutorial 1.
+Load the page "http://localhost:8000/polls/" into your Web browser again, and you should see a bulleted-list containing the "What is the Weirdest Cookbook Ever" poll from Tutorial 1.
 The link points to the poll's detail page.

 Raising 404